-While these ideas are meant to help families, they are often confusing and at times used in ways that are shaming and discouraging.
-A parent may be used to hearing “you need to stop enabling” but in reality what that parent hears is “it’s my fault,” “I caused this.”
-These words, ideas and opinions leave parents leave parents feeling trapped and blamed.
+While these ideas are meant to help families, they are often confusing and, at times, used in ways that are shaming and discouraging.
+A parent may be used to hearing, “You need to stop enabling,” but in reality, what that parent hears is, “It’s your fault,” and, “You caused this.”
+These words, ideas and opinions can leave parents feeling trapped and blamed.

-Supporting your child and advocating for your child’s care does not make you an enabler.
-What does work is lifting your child up and rewarding them for their good behaviors.
+Supporting your child and advocating for their care do not make you an enabler.
+What works is lifting your child up and rewarding them for their good behaviors.
 Small changes build confidence and create the foundation for substantive, long-lasting change.
 Remember, while you have been told countless times that your presence may be a trigger for your child, your presence can also be a reward.